a ridge on the cerebral cortex

 Week 1

-"Beacon is a SaaS analytics dashboard"
+"Pulse is a real-time analytics dashboard"

 Week 2